Sunday, November 14, 2010

 National Novel Writers Month; from a Class to a Story

-I happened up an announcement for NaNoWriMo and attended a session given by Wendy Call in North Bend.
+I happened to see an announcement for NaNoWriMo a few years ago, and attended a session given by Wendy Call in North Bend.
 It was a dynamic session which we all thought went very quickly.
 As an exercise, I thought I would finally add a new post to my blog and compile some of the resources she gave us.

 She made the course dynamic by having us do various exercises.
 We wrote our name on index cards and added why we came to the course.
 We wrote down what we want our writing life to look like, and visualized it in ten years, five years and one year.